TeoNikolov/wasp-ss-gesgen/README.md

 # Introduction
-This repository contains various modules and code needed for completing the "Gesture Generation" tutorial for the WASP Summer School 2023.
+This repository contains various modules and code needed for completing the "Gesture Generation" tutorial for the [WASP Summer School 2023 student assignment](https://github.com/Svito-zar/wasp-2023-summer-school/).
 Later, the students will also use what they have learned here to generate gestures as part of a final student assignment; these gestures will be visualised in the [Norrköping Visualisation Center](https://visualiseringscenter.se/en).

 The solution is composed of multiple modules, each of which has its own responsibilities.
 - A *gesture generation* module generates gesture animations using an AI model.
 Currently, we are using the [ZeroEGGS](https://github.com/ubisoft/ubisoft-laforge-ZeroEGGS) AI model developed by Saeed Ghorbani and his colleagues at Ubisoft LaForge.